katsmith133/glwagner.github.io/index.md

 More generally, I seek answers to fundamental questions in fluid dynamics and ocean physics.
 For example: what sets the density structure of the oceanic surface layer?
-I confront these questions primarily as a theorist, and occasionally draw on computations or observations.
+I use applied mathematics and computations --- and observations from time to time --- to seek explanations, simplifications, or reduced models for complex oceanic phenomena.

 I've recently submitted a [manuscript][] to Geophysical Research Letters on a newly-identified process called 'Squeeze dispersion' that affects the deep mixing